Colsai/scott_data606/README.md

 # EDA and Dataset Analysis

 After defining the scope of our corpus as two sets of documents: OIG's work plans and reports, we can proceed with a high-level look of the texts themselves.

-## General Information on Work Plan and Reports Datasets:
-- Scope: OIG's work across the United States (work scope includes DC/Puerto Rico), Time Range: FY2018 (starting 10/17) to June 2022.
-The work plan is updated monthly.
-- All public OIG **Projects** (work plan items) and their connected **reports**
-- Projects defined as: public audits and evaluations, which are performed by separate entities within OIG.
-- Reports defined as: reports written after completion of specific analysis performed by a work plan project item.
-- Excludes specific or individual investigative actions/arrests (Offive of Investigation data not included)

 ## EDA on Work Scope
 - A majority of work was specifically Centers for Medicare and Medicaid work (415 work plans out of 655).